 \subsection{Two-player non-local games}

 This work focuses on the standard setting of two-player (provers) one-round free non-local games.
-In these games, $G$, two spatially separated cooperative players, Alice and Bob, are up against a third party, the referee (verifier).
-The referee chooses questions $q_1,\,q_2$ with probability $\pi_1(q_1),\,\pi_2(q_2)$ from given finite alphabets $Q_1, \, Q_2$ and distributes them to Alice and Bob, respectively.
-We assume the description of $\pi$ is polynomial in size of $Q_i$ \cite{kempe2011entangled}.
+In these games $G$, two spatially separated cooperative players, Alice and Bob, play against a third party, the referee (verifier).
+The referee chooses questions $q_1,\,q_2$ with probabilities $\pi_1(q_1),\,\pi_2(q_2)$ from given finite alphabets $Q_1, \, Q_2$ and distributes them to Alice and Bob, respectively.
+We assume the description of $\pi$ is polynomial in the size of $Q_i$ \cite{kempe2011entangled}.
 Conditioned on the questions the players receive, they return answers $a_1,\, a_2$ from finite alphabets $A_1,\, A_2$, respectively.
-To systematically judge the success of the players in answering the referees' questions, the \textit{rule function}
+To systematically judge the success of the players in answering the referee's questions, the \textit{rule function}

 takes the value $V(a_1,a_2,q_1,q_2)=1$ whenever the players win the game, and $0$ otherwise.
 While the players cannot communicate once the referee has distributed the questions, they can strategize beforehand.